 Here is an example of breaking down a project into action steps: "Buy a new car" may be something that you have written down, but this is not a task because it has no clear next steps.
 It would be better to create a project with an array of small actionable items that you can easily complete, such as: "Determine budget", "List features that I need", "Find a dealership", etc.

 This flow chart describes how to process and organize all the stuff that is generated by the collection step of GTD.
-The blue squares explain how to do the "processing" step, and the yellow ovals describe how to do the "organizing" step, which is explained later.
+The blue squares explain how to do the "processing" step, and the gray squares describe how to do the "organizing" step, which is explained later.
 This flowchart has been modified from the original David Allen Workflow Diagram which can be found in the Getting Things Done book or from

 In the processing step, the first thing to decide is if the item is actionable.
 In other words, is it possible to do it?
 If the answer is "no", then you need to decide if the item is reference material, junk, or something that may become actionable in the future.
 These categories are discussed more in the "Organization" step below.
 If the answer is "yes", then you can proceed to the "Process it" step.